iangonzalez/reddit-pizza-analysis/README.md

 # Analysis of Online Pizza Altruism

-This repository contains my machine learning-driven analysis of data from the subreddit r/randomactsofpizza.
+This repository contains my machine learning-driven analysis of post data from the subreddit r/randomactsofpizza.
 This code and the subsequent writeup were created for the relevant kaggle competition (see https://www.kaggle.com/c/random-acts-of-pizza) and as a final project for STAT 365 at Yale.

+The goal of the project was simple: to determine the features of a successful (i.e. pizza-obtaining) post in the subreddit and train a high-accuracy model to predict whether a new post will be successful.

 Note that much of the code/analysis is reproducing the results achieved in the academic paper linked to in the kaggle competition.

+## The Data

+The data is in the `/data` directory, and was all downloaded from the Kaggle competition.
+See https://www.kaggle.com/c/random-acts-of-pizza/data for a detailed description of the data.

 ## The Code